Here’s my mailing address:

 Yay!
 Please check out my research group’s instructions for prospective undergraduate researchers.
 We really enjoy collaborating with talented Cornell undergrads.

 Before you do, though, I should warn you that if your question is about course requirements, graduation logistics, and the like, I’m not the best person to ask—our undergraduate advisors are the true experts.
 For example, that office signs part 2 of the A&S application to graduate (this policy supersedes the college’s advice that your faculty advisor should sign it).
-You can reach them in Gates 110 or at firstname.lastname@example.org.
+You can reach them in Rhodes 516/518 or at email@example.com.

 Fantastic!
 I’m thrilled that you’re interested in the same kinds of hardware–software abstraction problems that I am.
 Cornell is a great place to do a Ph.D. in computer science.

-We have a department-wide collective admissions process, however, which means that I can’t say anything useful about anybody’s chances for acceptance.
+We have a department-wide collective admissions process, which means that I can’t say anything useful about your chances for acceptance.
 Our programs are very competitive, however, so be sure to apply to multiple schools.

 I can’t consider internship applications from non-Cornell students right now.
 (That includes “self-funded” applicants.)
 I hope you find a great internship with another group!